-PhotoconductivityThe conductivity increase exhibited by some nonmetallic materials, resulting from free carriers generated when photon energy is absorbed in electronic transitions.
+PhotoconductivityThe conductivity increase exhibited by some nonmetallic materials, results from free carriers generated when photon energy is absorbed in electronic transitions.

-PhotocurrentThe current that flows through a photosensitive device (such as a photodiode) as the result of exposure to radiant power.
+PhotocurrentThe current that flows through a photosensitive device (such as a photodiode) is the result of exposure to radiant power.
 See also: Dark current; Photodiode; Radiant Power.

 PhotodarlingtonA light detector in which a phototransistor is combined in a device with a second transistor to amplify its output current.

-PhotodetectorA detector that responds to incident light upon it surface.
+PhotodetectorA detector that responds to incident light upon its surface.
 See also: Photodarlington, Phototransistor, PIN Diode.